DishankChauhan/streamX/README.md

-# StreamX - Real-Time Video Streaming Server
+# StreamX - Real Time Video Streaming Server

 🎥 A low-latency streaming server built in Rust that accepts RTMP streams and serves them as HLS to viewers.